hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/qc_fastqc_assessment.md

 ## Troubleshooting quality issues of raw data

-While the data for this analysis is quite good, it's unfortunate that it is not always good.
+While the data for this analysis is quite good, it's unfortunate that that's not always the case.
 So now that we know a bit of what quality issues to check for in the raw data, how do we troubleshoot them?

 <img src="../img/qc_troubleshooting.png" width="500">